 Section 2 The conduct of meetings to address Forum business, at a frequency of not less than four (4) times each fiscal year.

-Section 3 The Strategic Plan will be reviewed on a quarterly basis and revised as necessary by the forum members.
+Section 3 The Strategic Plan will be reviewed annually on a minimum basis and revised as necessary by the forum members.

 ARTICLE V – MEMBERSHIP